วันอังคารที่ 6 พฤศจิกายน พ.ศ. 2550

 How Computer Work

-arithmetic and logic unit (ALU), the control unit, the memory, and the input and output devices (collectively termed I/O).
+A general purpose computer has four main sections: the arithmetic and logic unit (ALU), the control unit, the memory, and the input and output devices (collectively termed I/O).
 These parts are interconnected by busses, often made of groups of wires.

-central processing unit (CPU).
+The control unit, ALU, registers, and basic I/O (and often other hardware closely linked with these) are collectively known as a central processing unit (CPU).
 Early CPUs were composed of many separate components but since the mid-1970s CPUs have typically been constructed on a single integrated circuit called a microprocessor.

 Control unit

-CPU design and Control unit
+Main articles: CPU design and Control unit

 The control unit (often called a control system or central controller) directs the various components of a computer.
 It reads and interprets (decodes) instructions in the program one by one.
-The control system decodes each instruction and turns it into a series of control signals that operate the other parts of the computer.
+The control system decodes each instruction and turns it into a series of control signals that operate the other parts of the computer.[11]
+Control systems in advanced computers may change the order of some instructions so as to improve performance.

-program counter, a special memory cell (a register) that keeps track of which location in memory the next instruction is to be read from.[12]
+A key component common to all CPUs is the program counter, a special memory cell (a register) that keeps track of which location in memory the next instruction is to be read from.[12]

 Diagram showing how a particular MIPS architecture instruction would be decoded by the control system.